JosiahSchisel/Fictitious-Company-Security-Audit-/README.md

 Security.
 Protect information from vulnerabilities and unauthorized access.
 No. Controls of least privilege and separation of duties are not in place.
 High

 <b>Recommendations: </b>Multiple controls need to be implemented to improve Botium Toys’ security posture.
-This includes the following: least privilege, disaster recovery plan and backup, access control policy, separation of duties, an IDS, improved legacy system monitoring and scheduling, encryption of SPII/PII, and improved password management system.
 To address the gaps the following is most relevant to improve security posture:
 <p></p>
 •	Implement the principle of least privilege across the company.
 Integration of Role-Based Access Control (RBAC) in which permissions are associated with specific roles and responsibilities.  <br/>
 •	Develop a disaster recovery plan which outlines procedures for data recovery in the case of an event.
 Also, automate regular backups of important data. <br/>